Restorative Justice Practices

 Foster Accountability

-This process fosters a culture of listening and empathy, allowing individuals to express their needs and emotions openly.
-Participants include those directly affected by harm—such as victims, offenders, and community members—as well as trained facilitators who guide the process with compassion and neutrality.
+Circles foster a culture of listening and empathy, allowing individuals to express their needs and emotions openly.
+Participants include those directly affected by harm.
+Harm circles bring together victims, offenders, community members, and trained facilitators who guide the process with compassion and active listening.

 -